pomm-project/pomm-service-provider/README.md

 # Pomm Service Provider

-This package contains a [Pomm](http://www.pomm-project.org) ServiceProvider for the [Silex](http://silex.sensiolabs.org/) micro-framework.
+This package contains a [Pomm2](http://www.pomm-project.org) ServiceProvider for the [Silex](http://silex.sensiolabs.org/) micro-framework version 1.x.
+You can access the provider for Silex 2.x on the [master branch](https://github.com/pomm-project/pomm-service-provider) of this project.

 ## Installation